 How to create Aesthetic Pictures

-You will develop a feel for aesthetic photography as you gain more experience and make a conscious effort to use these concepts when composing and editing your pictures
+You will develop a feel as you gain more experience and make a conscious effort to use these concepts when composing and editing your pictures

 It’s important to understand the technical aspect of these concepts and to plan your shots with these concepts in mind.
 You can gain some experience through exercises around specific aesthetic concepts, or by trying to capture different versions of a scene or landscape to compare how different aesthetic concepts will influence the results.